DoriniTT/aiida-teros/README.md

-# MasterThermoWorkChain: Automated Surface Thermodynamics with AiiDA-VASP
+# AiiDA-AIAT: Automated Surface Thermodynamics with AiiDA-VASP

-Welcome to the **MasterThermoWorkChain** repository!
+Welcome to the AiiDA-AIAT repository!
 This project provides a comprehensive workflow for automating surface thermodynamics calculations using AiiDA and VASP.
 It allows users to:

 - Generate symmetric surface terminations from a given bulk structure and orientation.
 - Perform relaxation calculations on all generated slabs using VASP.
 - Compute surface Gibbs free energies and construct surface phase diagrams using ab initio atomistic thermodynamics.
 - Identify and output the most stable surface terminations based on thermodynamic analysis.

-This README will guide you through the prerequisites, installation, and usage of the MasterThermoWorkChain.
+This README will guide you through the prerequisites, installation, and usage of the AiiDA-AIAT.

 ---